 For all foreigners who were in Bali during the period of borders closing, Indonesia has been providing free extension for tourist visas.
 So that means usually after 30 or 60 days they would have needed to leave the country, but due to the pandemic overstay is allowed and free of charge.
 For those who came to Bali with Visa on Arrival now need to extend their visa every month until more information about Covid-19 travel regulations by the government.
 The extension can be done with a local visa agency at the immigration office in Denpasar (you need to schedule your visit online).

 Most venues in Bali are open at the moment.
 Everywhere you’ll need to follow the safety regulations and health protocols.
 That means you’ll need to wear a face mask outside your home / hotel room and in all public spaces.
 When you’re at a restaurant you can take your mask off when eating – and when you’re on the beach you only need to wear it when ‘walking’.

 How is life in Bali right now?

-Hotels and villas are slowly getting more guests again due to domestic travel, and venues and local businesses are hoping to start bouncing back.
+Hotels and villas were slowly getting more guests again due to domestic travel, but at the moment it's very quiet at the island again.
 Unfortunately the local economy is still in crisis and the majority of the people in Bali are unemployed and rely on food supplies provided by their local communities and initiatives.